publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptC/m__us_usc_t42_s1395w–23.md

         (4) __Payment adjustment__

-            (A) Subject to paragraph (3), in the case of a qualifying MA organization (as defined in subsection (l)(5)), if, according to the attestation of the organization submitted under subsection (l)(6) for an applicable period, one or more eligible hospitals (as defined in section 1395ww(n)(6)(A) 8 of this title) that are under common corporate governance with such organization and that serve individuals enrolled under a plan offered by such organization are not meaningful EHR users (as defined in [section 1395ww(n)(3) of this title][/us/usc/t42/s1395ww/n/3]) with respect to a period, the payment amount payable under this section for such organization for such period shall be the percent specified in subparagraph (B) for such period of the payment amount otherwise provided under this section for such period.
+            (A) Subject to paragraph (3), in the case of a qualifying MA organization (as defined in subsection (l)(5)), if, according to the attestation of the organization submitted under subsection (l)(6) for an applicable period, one or more eligible hospitals (as defined in [section 1395ww(n)(6)(B) of this title][/us/usc/t42/s1395ww/n/6/B]) that are under common corporate governance with such organization and that serve individuals enrolled under a plan offered by such organization are not meaningful EHR users (as defined in [section 1395ww(n)(3) of this title][/us/usc/t42/s1395ww/n/3]) with respect to a period, the payment amount payable under this section for such organization for such period shall be the percent specified in subparagraph (B) for such period of the payment amount otherwise provided under this section for such period.

             (B)  __Specified percent__  __.—__